Facebook Pixel

 If you suspect the noise is related to domestic violence or a violent incident call the police on 999.

-Noise from large ‘organized’ parties and large groups of people are potentially a public nuisance, may lead to criminal damage to property in the vicinity (particularly if the party gets out of control).
+Noise from large organised parties and gatherings may lead to public nuisance and criminal damage, (particularly if the party gets out of control).

 These types of large events or parties should be reported to the police on 101 however if there is violent behaviour or criminal damage then call the police on 999.